 Prayer and marriages are done in front of a heart tree.
 The weirwoods and the places they stand are considered to be sacred.
 They are not to be defiled by bringing animals such as horses into them.

 There are no priests, no holy texts, no songs of worship, and practically no rites that go with the worship of the old gods.
-Prayers are done in silence.
-Blood sacrifice was performed in the past, however.
 It is a folk-religion, passed from generation to generation.
 Worshipers believe the old gods watch through the trees.
+Prayers are done in silence.
+Blood sacrifice was performed in the past, however; The entrails and bodies of criminals and traitors were hung from the branches of the weirwoods after their executions.

 A marriage ceremony takes place in front of a heart tree.
 The bride's father, or the person standing in his place (usually kin or whoever else is closest to living kin), will escort the bride to her future husband and those presiding over the marriage.
 Thus far, all the wedding gowns that have thus far been described for a follower of the old gods have been a shade of white – though her wedding ceremony was done following the customs of the Seven, Sansa Stark, a worshipper of both the old gods and the new, wore a gown of ivory samite; Jeyne Poole, during her wedding ceremony following the customs of the old gods, wore white lambs-wool.